 Fisk University Summer Programs

-A program to create hope and opportunities for young men of color, develop and leadership skills and roles across multiple industries and sectors.
+A program to create hope and opportunities for young men of color, develop leadership skills and roles across multiple industries and sectors.

 To Harness, Retain, Understand, Sustain and Teach

 These projects use community organizations to strongly encourage the engagement and participation of parents.

 Pre-College Science Institute

 For families who want a summer filled with enrichment activities that will help their children better prepare for courses in mathematics, science, and reading/language arts along with fun-filled academic and physical activities for six weeks during the summer.